Linear Lower Bounds and Conditioning of Differentiable Games: Parametric Lower Bounds from Nesterov's Domino Argument

-Interestingly, the rate takes the same form as in strongly convex smooth optimisation, suggesting that for $n$-player games, we may still get a lower bound of the form $\rho \geq 1 - \frac{2}{\kappa + 1}$ for some generalised condition number $\kappa$.
-This intuition will be verified in the next section, by deriving lower bounds from the spectral properties of the update operators of a large class of optimisation methods for $n$-player games.
-The results we will introduce will also address the matter of $L_i \neq \mu_i$.
+Interestingly, the rate takes the same form as in strongly convex smooth optimisation, suggesting that for general $n$-player games, we may still get a lower bound of the form $\rho \geq 1 - \frac{2}{\kappa + 1}$ for some generalised condition number $\kappa$.
+This intuition will be highlighted in the next section, by deriving lower bounds from the spectral properties of the update operators of a large class of optimisation methods for $n$-player games.
+The results we are about to introduce will also address the matter of $L_i \neq \mu_i$, and will be based on finite-dimensional problems.

-\section{$p$-SCLI-$n$ for $n$-player games}
+\section{$p$-SCLI-$n$ for $n$-player Games}